3lvis/Sync/README.md

     }];
 ```

-Alternatively if you only want to sync users that have been created in the last 24 hours, you could do this by using a `NSPredicate`.
+Alternatively, if you only want to sync users that have been created in the last 24 hours, you could do this by using a `NSPredicate`.

 ```objc
 NSDate *now = [NSDate date];